-If there are no posted opportunities in your local school districts, consider applying to an education consultant firm.
+Consider applying to an education consulting firm if there are no posted opportunities in your local school districts.
 On the other hand, why not become an independent consultant?
 If you’ve already followed the steps above (writing and posting articles, building your website, networking), marketing yourself as an independent contractor should be quite simple.
 Consider getting your voice out there even if you land a new position by a school district or a consulting firm.

 Many Education Consultants are hired on a part-time basis or are on a contract.
-Acting as an independent contractor is a good way to supplement your income, as well as continue networking.
-Parents are some of the best people you can approach or reach out.
+Acting as an independent contractor is a good way to supplement your income and continue networking.
+Parents are some of the best people you can approach or reach out to.
 Every parent wants their child to succeed.
 Work with the school to advertise your services.

 Even though you may not be hired directly by them, if the school endorses your services, you are one step closer to being hired as an Education Consultant.
 Offer informative hand-outs or free community workshops to spark parents’ interest and concretely demonstrate your talents and skills.

 Regardless of how you choose to market yourself, make sure you get your name out there.
 If no one knows you are looking for a position as an Education Consultant, you won’t be offered a job.

 Submitting a top-notch, targeted education consultant resume should get the results you desire.
 Reach out to me for help if you need assistance writing your resume.